When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • there is a small amount of mucus on the surface.

-How often can you do it?
+How often can this be done?

-People suffering from diseases of the digestive tract are often interested in how many times a year a gastroscopy can be done.
+People suffering from diseases of the digestive tract are often interested in how many times a year gastroscopy can be done.
 The frequency of the procedure is determined by the attending physician.

-What harm can research do:
+What harm can research cause?

-• skin rashes with drug intolerance;
+• skin rashes due to drug intolerance;

 • minor bleeding due to microtrauma of the esophagus or intestines;